Your Sight and Hearing

 Explore the South West with freedom and ease.

-Living Options Northern Devon, supporting you with information, advice and equipment for sight and hearing loss.
+Supporting you with information, advice and equipment for sight and hearing.
 The team also signpost to additional support services locally for disabled people and members of the Deaf Community.

 Enabling disabled and Deaf people to campaign and be involved in developing the support services they need.